billyua/doc-pilot/pages/cxs/grouping-data.md

 * **CB Detected Features.** Group data by types of NLP features detected (for example, data containing industry or brand mentions).

-* **CB Sentence Type.** Group data by the type of sentence identified by Clarabridge (for example, CRY FOR HELP, REQUEST, or SUGGESTION).
+* **CB Sentence Type.** Group data by the type of sentence (or intent) identified by Clarabridge (for example, CRY FOR HELP, REQUEST, or SUGGESTION).

-* **Content Type.** Group data by it being contentful or noncontentful as automatically identified by Clarabridge.
+* **Content Type.** Group data by it being Contentful or Non-Contentful as automatically identified by Clarabridge.

-* **Content Subtype.** Further group noncontentful data by its subtypes (such as ads, coupons, article links, or "undefined" type).
-Note that for contentful records, subtype is always contentful as well.
+* **Content Subtype.** Further group Non-Contentful data by its subtypes (such as ads, coupons, article links, or "undefined" type).
+Note that for Contentful records, subtype is always Contentful as well.

 ### Language